-Whatever you celebrated over the last few weeks you most likely enjoyed a few too many of the delights offered over this time of year.
+Whatever you will celebrate over the next few weeks you will most likely enjoy a few too many of the delights offered over this time of year.
 As we entered 2018 you probably read a few celebrity articles on healthy eating or you were given a celebrity cook book.
 Celebrities instil in most of us feelings of awe, envy and adulation drizzled with a generous side dish of inferiority.
 It’s interesting to observe the subject matter boundaries that are applied to celebrities, or to put it more bluntly, it would be interesting to observe these boundaries…if you could find them at all.

 It doesn’t seem to matter to millions of people around the world that Gwyneth Paltrow achieved her celebrity as an actress and that this training, or talent or experience has no correlation with the science of nutrition.
 This isn’t a rant against Gwyneth Paltrow because she’s simply one of many celebrities who are providing (often ill-informed) nutrition advice.
 The celebrities come from all kinds of backgrounds ranging from actors to fashion bloggers, to musicians and chefs.
 The common link is that they usually have no formal training in the science of nutrition.